On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Observations Data

-The final image is then fed to the SAS task \textsc{omdetect}, which performs the photometry and source detection, using different algorithms for identifying point and extended sources.
-For point-like sources, the default photometric aperture used by {\sc omdetect} depends on signal to noise ratio, with brighter sources measured in a 5.7 arcsec radius aperture, and fainter sources measured in a 2.8 arcsec aperture \citep{2012MNRAS.426..903P}.
-Most of the UVW1-detected galaxies with redshifts between 0.6 and 1.2 appear point-like to XMM-OM, and the brightest of these would by default be measured in a 6 arcsec aperture.
-Inspection of deep optical images of these luminous galaxies reveals that photometry in such a large aperture will be contaminated by the light from other surrounding galaxies.
-Therefore we have forced omdetect to adopt the smaller 3 arcsecond radius aperture for bright, as well as faint galaxies, within our sample.
-In total $7027$ sources are detected in the UVW1 image above a signal to noise threshold of 4.

-The edges of the images are areas of low signal to noise, resulting in spurious sources entering the catalogue.
-To get rid of this problem we mask the outer 10 pixels of the COSMOS UVW1 image.
-Due to this masking we lost 0.046 deg$^2$ (2.9 per cent) of sky area and 102 (1.4 per cent) of the sources.
+The final image is then fed to the SAS task \textsc{omdetect}, which performs the photometry and source detection, using different algorithms for identifying points and extended sources.
+The details of \textsc{omdetect} can be found in \citet{2012MNRAS.426..903P}, and we summarise the appropriate details in the text that follows.
+For point-like sources, the default photometric aperture used by {\sc omdetect} depends on the signal-to-noise ratio (in particular the ratio of the source counts and the rms background fluctuation ratio within an aperture of the same size), with brighter sources measured in a 5.7 arcsec radius aperture, and fainter sources measured in a 2.8 arcsec aperture.
+Most of the UVW1-detected galaxies with redshifts between 0.6 and 1.2 appear point-like to XMM-OM, and the brightest of these would by default be measured in a 5.7 arcsec radius aperture, unless there are one or more neighbours close to the source.
+In this case, the aperture size is reduced depending on the distance to the nearest neighbour.
+The minimum radius of the aperture is set to 2.8 arcsec.
+Inspection of deep optical images of the luminous galaxies in UVW1 image reveals that photometry in such a large aperture will be contaminated by the light from other surrounding galaxies.
+Therefore we adopted the smaller (2.8 arcseconds radius) aperture for all the galaxies within our sample.
+The magnitudes of sources with reduced apertures are adjusted to their equivalent value in a 5.7 arcsec radius aperture by applying an aperture correction.
+This involves extrapolating the counts using a curve of growth, which is based on the calibrated point spread function (PSF) specific to the corresponding bandpass.
+In total, $7027$ sources are detected in the UVW1 image above a signal-to-noise threshold of 4.
+The edges of the images are areas of low signal-to-noise, resulting in spurious sources entering the catalogue.
+To eliminate this problem, we mask the outer 10 pixels of the COSMOS UVW1 image.
+Due to this masking, we lost 0.046 deg$^2$ (2.9 percent) of sky area and 102 (1.4 percent) of the sources.